 As always, we do not create the conference without first checking with you, our attendees, on what you want to see presented.
-We will be working on that in the coming months and will be filling out the schedule as we confirm details.
-The below is just a framework so you can see the planning timing.
 All sessions are in the The Church conference venue unless otherwise indicated.
+Please see below the agenda for details on each session.

 Thursday, June 26, 2014

-7:00 PM Optional Pub Crawl of Dublin departing from The Church and led by beer blogger Reuben Gray of The Tale of the Ale
+18:45 Optional Pub Crawl (the #TrailofAle) of Dublin departing from the Main Bar of The Church and led by beer blogger Reuben Gray of The Tale of the Ale.
+For details on the crawl please visit the blog post.

 Friday, June 27, 2014